 WHAT SPECIFICALLY HAVE I CONTRIBUTED TO NATURE CONSERVATION SINCE FOUNDING BSG?

 In recent years I have done over 2 years volunteer conservation work, on which I have spent around £1000 to take part in and I have promoted private reserves on my website.
 Money wise I am not rich and while abroad lived on a budget of around £9 a day.
 Despite this since founding BSG one year ago I have given £100 to saving the Indian vultures and I sponsored £250 of Chocó rainforest with Rainforest Concern and joined Wildfowl and Wetlands Trust and RSPB.
-I am now a Reserve Manager for Natural England at the Humberhead Peatlands National Nature reserve (my local patch of 40 years where I have now seen well over 200 bird species) where I hope to remain.
+I am now a Reserve Manager for Natural England at the Humberhead Peatlands National Nature reserve (my local patch of 45 years where I have now seen 222 bird species (208 for just Thorne)) where I hope to remain.

 Author: Bryan Wainwright (alias BSG used to differentiate articles done by the webmaster (me) and those contributed by other people to people who are visiting the site who do not know me personally)